thomascarreau/NSEoS/README.md

 To do
 -----

-* Study the influence of the Taylor expansion order on the crust-core transition
+* Study the influence of the Taylor expansion order on the crust-core transition: the higher the expansion order, the higher the transition density probably because of the low density neutron gas description.

-* Why does the crust-core transition density depend on the initial baryonic density?
+* Why does the crust-core transition density depend on the initial baryonic density?: the density step must be small enough.

-* Relative uncertainty of b is large: why?
+* Relative uncertainty of b is large: why?: lack of data.

 * Work out the crust-core transition at constant pressure